Information Set Decoding in the Lee Metric with Applications to Cryptography

-The paper is structured as follows: in Section \ref{preliminaries} we introduce the theory of ring-linear codes, especially Lee codes, Stern's algorithm over the binary \cite{stern} and the notations and concepts involved in the algorithm.
-In Section \ref{ISD over Z4} we present the adaption of Stern's ISD algorithm over the binary to $\mathbb{Z}_4$, including a complexity analysis.
-In Section \ref{applications to mceliece over Z4} we cover the applications of the ISD algorithm over $\mathbb{Z}_4$ to code-based cryptography by stating the general McEliece cryptosystem using quaternary codes and also the Niederreiter version.
-In this context we will also investigate the key size of such a cryptosystem using theoretical values for the secret quaternary code regarding 128 bit security against Stern's ISD algorithm over $\mathbb{Z}_4$, from Section \ref{ISD over Z4}.
+We note that, although $\mathbb Z_4$-linear Lee codes can be represented over $\mathbb F_2$, there exists no representation that preserves both the weight and the linearity of the $\mathbb Z_4$-code over $\mathbb F_2$.
+Thus the known results over $\mathbb F_2$ cannot be used for the Lee metric.
+This is why this paper presents the adaption of ISD algorithms over the binary \cite{stern} to $\mathbb{Z}_4$ and a general form of the McEliece and Niederreiter cryptosystems over $\mathbb{Z}_4$.
+The complexity of the ISD algorithm then determines a minimum public key size for a given security level of these cryptosystems.
+The paper is structured as follows: in Section \ref{preliminaries} we introduce the theory of ring-linear codes, especially Lee codes, two ISD algorithms over the binary \cite{stern} and the notations and concepts involved in the algorithms.
+In Section \ref{ISD over Z4} we present the adaption of the ISD algorithms over the binary to $\mathbb{Z}_4$, including a complexity analysis.
+In Section \ref{applications to mceliece over Z4} we cover the applications of the ISD algorithm over $\mathbb{Z}_4$ to code-based cryptography by stating the general McEliece and Niederreiter cryptosystems using quaternary codes.
+In this context we will also investigate the key size of such a cryptosystem using theoretical values for the secret quaternary code regarding 128 bit security against our ISD algorithms over $\mathbb{Z}_4$, from Section \ref{ISD over Z4}.
+In Section \ref{generalize} we explain briefly how one can generalize the ISD algorithm as well as the McEliece system to other Galois rings $\mathbb{Z}_{p^s}$.
 We will then conclude this paper in Section \ref{conclusion} and add some open questions and problems.